Topazoo/Motion-Tracking/README.md

 Usually this occurs if the Enter key is pressed too quickly after a mouse is attached.
 Ensure the mouse has been given enough time to be fully detected by the operating system.

-### Concurrency Keyboard Interrupts:
-Currently there is no way to interrupt concurrent threads with a keyboard interrupt.
-Concurrent reads require a forced exit.
-This will be fixed in the very near future.

 ## Interpreting Data:
 ### Information for interpreting gathered data can be found at: